- What is TAM?

 - What are the different approaches to calculating TAM?

 Before getting to the technical definition of TAM, let us try to gain an insight into it through an example.
 While going to a store, do you pick anything that comes first in your sight (even if it’s not needed at the moment)?
 Or get only those things that are necessary and present on your list?

 Well, according to the report by Kitchen, 96-97% of the buyers belong to the second category.
-Then, why do companies long for more and more customers?
-Even if they are going to buy what they actually need.
-This is a point of discussion.
+Then, why do companies long for more and more customers even if they are going to buy what they actually need?

 So, let me tell you that this is where TAM comes into play.
 In the above example, TAM means buying only the things mentioned on the list as at that moment, only those are required.

 When it comes to sales, TAM analysis is crucial.
 And, this is what this blog post is all about.
-In the upcoming sections, you will come across what is TAM and how to calculate it effectively.
+In the upcoming sections, you will come across what is TAM, tam marketing, marketing functions, marketing types and how to calculate it effectively.
 So, without further ado, let’s start.

 What is TAM Analysis?